scikit-rf/scikit-rf/doc/sphinx/source/tutorials/calibration.rst

 *    reciprocity of embedding networks
 *    etc

-When this information is not provided mwavepy will determine it through inspection.
+When this information is not provided skrf will determine it through inspection.

 One-Port
 --------------